Halle, Belgium: Renaissance and modern era

-After the death of Mary of Burgundy, Flanders and Brabant revolted against her husband Maximilian, while Hainaut, and therefore Halle, remained loyal to the emperor.
+After the death of Mary of Burgundy, Flanders, and Brabant revolted against her husband Emperor Maximilian.
+Hainaut, and therefore Halle, remained loyal to the Holy Roman emperor.
 Two attempts by a Brussels army to conquer Halle in 1489 failed.

-In the 16th century, Brussels and Halle were fighting again, this time over religion, as Calvinistic Brabant tried to overtake Catholic Hainaut.
-Again, two attempts failed, leading to an increased devotion to the city's miraculous statue.
-In 1621, with the support of the archdukes Albert and Isabella, the Jesuits brought educational institutions and their religious influence to the city.
+In the 16th century, Brussels and Halle were fighting again, this time over religion.
+Following the Protestant Reformation, the predominately Calvinistic Brabant tried to take over Catholic Hainaut.
+Again, two attempts failed, leading to an increased devotion among residents to the city's miraculous statue.
+In 1621, with the support of archdukes Albert and Isabella, the Jesuits were invited to establish educational institutions in the city, expanding their religious influence.

-Halle and the surrounding area were used by Philip IV of Spain as a warrant against a loan, leading to the cessation of the city to the Duke of Arenberg in 1648.
-Louis XIV's wars at the end of the century resulted in heavy losses, but the 18th century saw a resurgence in devotional and economic prosperity.
-The French Revolution brought the usual religious curtailments to religious life; however, the pilgrimage site and the statue were spared confiscation thanks to the initiative of the inhabitants.
-The religious services were completely restored under Napoleon, and the tradition of princely visits to the church of Halle continues until this day.
+Philip IV of Spain used his stake in Halle and the surrounding area as a warrant against a loan; in 1648 he was forced to cede the city to the Duke of Arenberg.
+Louis XIV's wars at the end of the century resulted in serious losses.
+In the 18th century there was a resurgence in devotional and economic prosperity.

+The French Revolution at the end of the century suppressed much religious practice.
+But the pilgrimage site and the statue were spared confiscation thanks to the initiative of the inhabitants.
+When Napoleon gained power, his government restored religious services.
+The tradition of Napoleon princely visits to the church of Halle continues until this day.

 Today, Halle is a regional services and care center, offering trade, educational establishments, general hospital, and public services (61% of the active population works in the services sector).

-The February 2010 train collision in Buizingen killed around 18 people.
+A train collision in February 2010 in Buizingen killed around 18 people.

 Flag and arms

-The flag of Halle was adopted on 1 October 1991 and is quartered as saltire (argent and azure).
+The flag of Halle was adopted on 1 October 1991; it is quartered as saltire (argent and azure).
 Its proportions are 2:3.
 If you cut the flag in two vertically and flip both sides, you get a blue lozenge, hinting at Bavaria.

-On the municipal coat of arms, the first quarter shows an argent-coloured virgin with child on an azure background.
+On the municipal coat of arms, the first quarter shows an argent-coloured Virgin with Child on an azure background.
 The fourth quarter is the coat of arms of the Wittelsbach family.
-The second and third quarters are the coat of arms of Hainaut, accentuating Halle's position right on the language border.
+The second and third quarters are the coat of arms of Hainaut, accentuating Halle's position on the language border.